connexcs/docs/docs/customer-portal/interconnect.md

 ### Using E.164 with SIP

 Several situations occurs which compel SIP apps to deal with phone numbers.
-Unfortunately, it's impossible to route phone numbers using the conventional DNS resolution methods for SIP that rely on SIP URIs (Uniform Resource Identifiers).
+It's impossible to route phone numbers using the conventional DNS resolution methods for SIP that rely on SIP URIs (Uniform Resource Identifiers).
 Thus, ENUM offers a way for converting E.164 numbers into URIs (SIP URIs).

 A system called ENUM (E.164 Number Mapping) uses DNS to convert some phone numbers, like "+12025332600," into URIs, or RFC 2396-compliant addresses, like "sip:user@sipcarrier.com."